Inflectra/rapise-documentation/docs/New/Roadmap.md

 ### SpiraTest Integration Enhancements

 - **Flaky tests support**: Auto detect that a test is flaky and mark the test case and test run details.
-- **Parallel run**: Parallel execution by RapiseLauncher.
-Should work with API tests and Web tests executed via WebDriver.

 ### Object Repository Management